'I see scoring as a habit' - Barbara Banda excited by her 2018 breakthrough | Goal.com

 Barbara Banda says she ‘sees scoring as a habit’ after netting a brace in Logrono's 4-2 home defeat to Levante in Saturday's Spanish Primera División Femenina encounter.

-The Zambian star joined the Spanish outfit from Green Buffaloes two months ago and became the first ever Zambian woman to complete a professional football move to Europe.
+The forward joined the Spanish outfit from Green Buffaloes two months ago and became the first ever Zambian woman to complete a professional football move to Europe.

 "I'm so happy and it feels good to score again,” Banda told Goal.